 SGNL Policies are designed to be human-readable sentences that define whether a principal (e.g. a user, service, robot) can perform some action (e.g. read, write, update, view) on an asset (e.g., a customer account, a document, a piece of infrastructure).

-Policy Versions are applied to your Integrations (e.g. apps, services, infrastructure).
+Policy Versions are applied to your Protected Systems (e.g. apps, services, infrastructure).
 When you create a new policy, you create version 1.
 Any updates or edits you make to that policy going forward, create new Policy Versions (i.e. 2, 3, and so on).

 Similar to Policies and Policy Versions - Policy Snippets are version-controlled.
 Any updates or changes result in a new Policy Snippet Version.

-When creating a new Policy, you create a new Policy Version that gets applied to your Integrations.
+When creating a new Policy, you create a new Policy Version.
+The Protected System can then be updated to use the new Policy Version.
 This Policy Version is composed of Policy Snippets, each of which have a specific Policy Snippet Version.